Leucippe and Clitophon: Ephesus

 The following day Sostratus and the high priest perform the sacrifices of the sacred embassy, and Thersander then demands the return of Clitophon to the court.
 There he accuses Leucippe of being a whore who polluted the temple of Artemis, Sostratus of being her pimp, and Clitophon of being an adulterer and murderer.
 It does not matter if his victim is still alive, he says, the court order condemned him to death and it cannot be rescinded.
-He also attacks the high priest, accusing him of sleeping with Leucippe, and of turning the temple into a brothel.
+He also attacks the high priest, accusing him of having sex with Leucippe, and of turning the temple into a brothel.
 He likewise charges Melite with adultery and demands the confiscation of her dowry.

 The high priest attacks Thersander for his immorality, and asks how Clitophon can be guilty of murdering Leucippe when she is obviously still alive.

 Sopater, Thersander's chief counsel, then repeats Thersander's accusations against the priest and claims that the only mistake Thersander ever made in his life was misjudging the character of his wife, who has clearly committed adultery with Clitophon.

 Thersander interrupts, issuing two challenges: one to Melite to swear an oath in the sacred water of Styx, that she has not had sexual relations with Clitophon during the period in which he was away.
 The second challenge is to Leucippe, that if she persists in declaring herself to be a virgin she should submit to the test of the Pan pipes.

 Leucippe immediately accepts her challenge and likewise Melite, since the requested oath does not cover the period during which Thersander was in Ephesus.

 Leucippe enters the grotto of Pan, dressed in sacred robes.
 Clitophon waits outside worrying that Pan will take advantage of her, but the Pan pipes sound soon after and she emerges triumphantly from the grotto.

 Melite's test is to stand in the spring of the Styx with her oath inscribed on a tablet hung about her neck.
 If the water rises to cover the tablet she is lying, but the water remains low.

 Sosthenes is also apprehended and sent to prison awaiting trial for his part in Thersander's subterfuge.
 Thersander is banished from Ephesus by the court.

 The high priest invites Leucippe and Clitophon again to dinner where she explains how she escaped death at the hands of the pirates.
 They had several prostitutes on board, one of whom resembled Leucippe.
 Chaereas suggested that they dress her in Leucippe's clothes and then cut off her head, throwing her body overboard without the head, which they disposed of later.
 This ruse helped them escape and the pirates reckoned on getting a better price for Leucippe than for the prostitute.
 But when Chaereas insisted on keeping Leucippe as his prize, the pirate captain cut off his head as well.